Universal-Connect-Project/ucw-app/PREFERENCES.md

 }
 ```

 `institutionAggregatorVolumeMap` (`{ [key: string]: { [key:string]: number } }`) - An object of institutions, with a related object of aggregators.
-The number associated with each provider represents the chance of being selected.
+The number associated with each aggregator represents the chance of being selected.
 The combined volume for each individual institution must equal 100.

 ```
 "institutionAggregatorVolumeMap": {